collindever/Bigcommerce/README.md

     skutofile.py -- A side script that I figure someone might find useful.
                     Pulls all skus and inventory levels from the store prints it to a csv file with two columns sku and cooresponding inventory level.

+    productnotsku.py -- I became aware that the above file only pulled items with skus in the option set not single                       sku'd products so I created a 2nd loop with pulls all of those skus.
+InvnUpdate currently is made                     up of these two loops.